Bears Try Out 3 Linebackers, Including Former Rams First-Round Pick

 — Albert Breer (@AlbertBreer) August 28, 2020

-Devante Bond, who the team recently released, and Gabe Sewell, an undrafted linebacker out of the University of Nevada.
+Devante Bond, who the team recently released, and Gabe Sewell, an undrafted linebacker out of the University of Nevada, were the other two linebackers who worked out for Chicago Friday.

 Follow the Heavy on Bears Facebook page, where you can keep up and weigh in on all the latest Bears-related breaking news, rumors, content and more!